microsoft-dx/typescript-fundamentals/README.md

 3. Install TypeScript
   * Open up CMD/PowerShell and type:
     > npm install -g typescript

   * You can test your install by checking the version or help.
     >tsc --version

     >tsc --help

     ![Version Example](https://raw.githubusercontent.com/microsoft-dx/typescript-fundamentals/master/Images/module-1-1.PNG)

+  * Another option is to install the TypeScript compiler locally in your project `npm install --save-dev typescript` and has the benefit of avoiding possible interactions with other TypeScript projects you may have.